 Grinnell College is a residential college.
 All full-time students are required to live in student residences and board with College dining all four years.
 Student residences at Grinnell College are distinctive from that of other residential colleges due to our residential philosophy and room draw practice.
 While living in student residences, students learn to live within the philosophy of self-governance through a variety of living experiences and interactions with other students.
 Upper-class students choose their rooms for the following year through our room draw process.

 Exceptions to our residential policy are granted to the very few students who:

-- are 24 years of age or older by September 1 (the following academic year),
+- will be 24 years of age or older by Sept.
+1 of the upcoming academic year,

 - live with their parent(s) or guardian(s) who resides in the Grinnell area,